Skip to main content

 – Help improve access to justice, community outreach and widening participation

-It’s an invaluable part of the training you’ll receive at BPP University.
+It’s an invaluable part of the training you’ll receive at BPP.

 Want to get involved?

-We provide pro bono opportunities at all of our centres.
+We provide Social Impact opportunities across our centres.
 Some projects run nationally and others help local communities.

 Your questions, answered

 We aim to provide a wide range of projects to match your interests and level of commitment.
-Many students successfully combine their studies, work and personal lives with some pro bono work.
+Many students successfully combine their studies, work and personal lives with Social Impact work.

 How do I volunteer for a project?

-If you’re a prospective student and want to learn more, you can contact our Pro Bono Centre as soon as you have accepted your offer by emailing: probono@bpp.com
+If you’re a prospective student and want to learn more, you can contact our Social Impact team as soon as you have accepted your offer by emailing: socialimpact@bpp.com

 Can I ask for a record of my work?

-You’ll gain practical legal experience by volunteering with BPP Pro Bono Centre, often working with real clients.
+You’ll gain practical professional experience by volunteering with Social Impact at BPP, often working with real clients.
 It’s a good idea to keep a detailed record of your work and achievements, as this can be especially useful when preparing for interviews.

 Are there any rules about participating in pro bono?

-We are passionate about helping students to use their skills to deliver our pro bono projects.
+We are passionate about helping students to use their skills to deliver our Social Impact projects.
 However, our most important priority is to provide our clients with top quality and efficient professional services, whether that is legal advice, administrative support or community outreach.

-For this reason, you will be required to agree to our Pro Bono Pledge when you register for the BPP Pro Bono Centre.
+For this reason, you will be required to agree to our Social Impact Pledge when you apply for a Social Impact project.

 This means you agree to act with the highest possible professional standards, including managing your time and performing the tasks required of you in the best interests of your client.